gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 It advocates a master branch and a separate develop branch as well as supporting branches for features, releases and hotfixes.
 The development happens on the develop branch, moves to a release branch and is finally merged into the master branch.
 Git flow is a well defined standard but its complexity introduces two problems.
-The first one problem is that developers must use the develop branch and not master, master is reserved for code that is released to production.
+The first problem is that developers must use the develop branch and not master, master is reserved for code that is released to production.
 It is a convention to call your default branch master and to mostly branch from and merge to this.
 Since most tools automatically make the master branch the default one and display that one by default it is annoying to have to switch to another one.
 The second problem of git flow is the complexity introduced by the hotfix and release branches.